bloxadmin/docs/docs/guides/promo-codes.md

 # Promotion Codes

-Promotion codes, or promo codes, are codes your players in game to access content or gain in-game items.
+Promotion codes, or promo codes, are in-game codes player can use to access content or gain in-game items.

 ## When to use Promotion Codes